Refine recommendations with Rules

 - Filter items.
 The rule only shows recommendations that match the specified filter criteria.

-When you select Filter items as a consequence, you can select same as viewed items to let the filter criteria match to the same value as the viewed item:
+When you select Filter items as a consequence, select same as viewed items to let the filter criteria match the same value as the viewed item:

-For example, if you want to only show book recommendations of the same genre as the viewed item, you can set “Genre” > “sameAsViewedItem” to only recommend books from the same genre as the viewed item.
+For example, if you only want to show book recommendations of the same genre as the viewed item, set “Genre” > “sameAsViewedItem”.